SteelCompendium/data-md-dse/Bestiary/Monsters/Angulotls/Statblocks/Angulotl Slink.md

 reason: 0
 intuition: 0
 presence: 0
-traits:
-  - name: Adhesive
-    effects:
-      - effect: The slink excretes a sticky residue into their square at the end of each of their turns.
-Any non-angulotl who enters or leaves the square is stuck, and must use a maneuver to break free or be restrained until the end of their turn.
-Objects are likewise affected, and a creature must use a maneuver to remove an object from the square.
+features:
-  - name: Toxiferous
+  - type: feature
-    effects:
-      - effect: Whenever an adjacent enemy grabs the slink or uses a melee ability against them, that enemy takes 2 poison damage.
-abilities:
+    feature_type: ability
-  - name: Tonguelash
+    name: Tonguelash
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 6
     target: One creature or object
     effects:
       - roll: Power Roll + 2
-        t1: 4 damage; pull 2
+        tier1: 4 damage; pull 2
-        t2: 6 damage; pull 4
+        tier2: 6 damage; pull 4
-        t3: 7 damage; pull 6
+        tier3: 7 damage; pull 6
+      - name: Effect
-      - effect: The target is wet (save ends).
+        effect: The target is wet (save ends).
 Any ally targeted by this ability ignores the damage, is wet until the end of the encounter, and is pulled up to 6 squares, ignoring stability.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Hop To It
+    name: Hop To It
     icon: 👤
     cost: 2 Malice
     keywords:
       - "-"
-    type: Free maneuver
+    usage: Free maneuver
     distance: Self
     target: Self
     effects:
+      - name: Effect
-      - effect: The slink jumps up to 3 squares.
+        effect: The slink jumps up to 3 squares.
 If they have cover or concealment when they land, they can attempt to hide.
+  - type: feature
+    feature_type: trait
+    name: Adhesive
+    icon: ⭐️
+    effects:
+      - effect: The slink excretes a sticky residue into their square at the end of each of their turns.
+Any non-angulotl who enters or leaves the square is stuck, and must use a maneuver to break free or be restrained until the end of their turn.
+Objects are likewise affected, and a creature must use a maneuver to remove an object from the square.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Toxiferous
+    icon: ⭐️
+    effects:
+      - effect: Whenever an adjacent enemy grabs the slink or uses a melee ability against them, that enemy takes 2 poison damage.
 ~~~